 - All links should be inline (embedded in text) rather than a full URL placed in the body of the mailing, as this provides a better user experience and makes your message more readable.

 - GW provides InfoMail header and footer images, but you may choose to supply your own.
-For personalized header and footer images, please submit a project request to MCS.
+For personalized header and footer images, please submit a project request.
 You may also supply your own header and footer images, provided they conform to university visual identity standards and are 640 pixels wide by 150 pixels tall.
 Images embedded in the body of an InfoMail should also adhere to university standards and should be no larger than 200 pixels wide by 200 pixels tall.

 - InfoMail text should be uploaded to the request form as a Microsoft Word document.

 - Use short and engaging subject lines; try for descriptive text in fewer than 50 characters.